Despite the impact that credit scores can have, many people misunderstand what they are and how they are calculated.

 What is a good credit score for a credit card?

 Credit cards are the most wide-ranging of all the credit types you might qualify for.
-If you want a great interest rate, no annual fees, and lots of perks, you’ll need a 720 or better.
+If you want a great interest rate, no annual fees, and numerous perks, you’ll need a 720 or better.
 If you’re just looking for a solid credit card with a good rate, you can qualify for a decent credit card with a 640 credit score.

 With a poor credit score or no credit history, you typically won’t qualify for unsecured credit cards.
 However, you can get a secured credit card, which is a type of credit card that requires a security deposit as collateral.